 “It is different when you are in the system.
 I myself have a steady client base.
 I have private customers but also work for an IT company, treating employees inhouse, 12 per week.
 They want them in top shape and are willing to pay.”

-She has to leave quickly and when i ask for the bill it becomes clear she has covered my part of the lunch aswell.
+She has to leave quickly and when I ask for the bill it becomes clear she has covered my part of the lunch as well.
 Gender equality in practice.

 I leave this country with nostalgia and sympathy.
 For Tel Aviv especially, where life is harshly capitalistic American style and differences in wealth big and some have multiple jobs to get by.

 Where the Gaza strip is just a few kilometers away and the tension of possible sudden attacks hangs in the air.
-Air raid shelters are a common feature in both poor and more affluent neighbourhoods.
+Air raid shelters are a common feature in both poor and more affluent neighborhoods.

 Railroad stations can be converted to bunkers.
 And young soldiers with backpacks and guns are present on the street continuously on their way to report for duty or heading home for the weekend.